DataKind-DC/red-cross-replication/README.md

 |   2C - Sherika    |   |   |   |   |
 |   3A - Manuel  |   |   |   |   | |

-## Steps After Replication of Phase 2
+## Steps After Replication of Phase 1 Models

-1. Cross Validation
+1. Cross Validation of Phase 1 Predictions with New data
 2. Improve/Update Index and models
 3. Update Map!